 The laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the U.S., and many companies have encountered significant problems in protecting and defending such rights in foreign jurisdictions.
 Many countries, including certain countries in Europe, have compulsory licensing laws under which a patent owner may be compelled to grant licenses to third parties (for example, the patent owner has failed to "work" the invention in that country or the third party has patented improvements).
-In addition, many countries countries countries against government agencies or government contractors.
+In addition, many countries limit the enforceability of patents against government agencies or government contractors.
 In these countries, the patent owner may have limited remedies, which could materially diminish the value of the patent.
 Initiatives seeking compulsory licensing of life-saving drugs are also becoming increasingly prevalent in developing countries either through direct legislation or international initiatives.
-Governments in those developing countries countries, on a sell their own versions of our products or product sales.
+Governments in those developing countries could require that we grant compulsory licenses to allow competitors to manufacture and sell their own versions of our products or product candidates, thereby reducing our product sales.
 Moreover, the legal systems of certain countries, particularly certain developing countries, do not favor the aggressive enforcement of patent and other intellectual property protection, which makes it difficult to stop infringement.
-We rely on trade secret protection for some of our confidential and proprietary information.
-We have taken security measures to protect our proprietary information and trade secrets, but these measures may not provide adequate protection.
-While we seek to protect our proprietary information by entering into confidentiality agreements with employees, partners and consultants, we cannot provide assurance that our proprietary information will not be disclosed, or that we cannot provide assurance that our proprietary information or may otherwise gain access to our trade secrets.
+We also rely on trade secret protection for some of our confidential and proprietary information, and we have taken security measures to protect our proprietary information and trade secrets, but these measures may not provide adequate protection.
+While we seek to protect our proprietary information by entering into confidentiality agreements with employees, partners and consultants, we cannot provide assurance that our proprietary information will not be disclosed, or that we can meaningfully protect our trade secrets.
+In addition, our competitors may independently develop substantially equivalent proprietary information or may otherwise gain access to our trade secrets.